humblehumans/grunt-underscore/README.md

 - To update the theme with a new instance of [Underscore](http://underscores.me/) replace the contents of repo src folder

-- Find and replace all instances of '../humble-humans' in Gruntfile.js and replace with your new theme slug
+- Find and replace all instances of default theme slug in Gruntfile.js

 ```
+- Find
+../humble-humans

+- Replace
 ../your-new-theme-slug
 ```

 - If not using SASS, remove exclude statement from Gruntfile.js copy task

 ```
+- Remove
 !style.css
 ```